 To show your campaign specifically on mobile devices only, you again have options.
-If the campaign type shows by default on mobile devices, you can have your settings be:
+You can have your settings be:

-Alternatively, you could create 2 rulesets, which is beneficial if you want slightly different rules for each kind of mobile device.
+For more precise control, you could create 2 rulesets, which is beneficial if you want different rules for each kind of mobile device.

 If you want to target specifically phones: